drench/futilities/README.markdown

 	For a less coherent explanation: http://dren.ch/perl-module-diff/

+* ## timemachiner

+    Let's say you have a TODO list in a text file that you update a lot.
+    If you're running OS X's Time Machine, it has all your old versions, but do you really want to use that crazy Star Wars interface to look at them?
+Wouldn't you rather use git (and friends like tig)?

+    Timemachiner takes the Time Machine history of a single file, and puts its complete history in its own git repository, forging the commit dates to match Time Machine's backup times.

+    Example usage:

+    % timemachiner /Users/drench/TODO /Users/drench/gitified-TODO

+    Timemachiner figures out where your Time Machine backups are, and will create the git repository if necessary.
+    You probably don't want to use this on an existing repo anyway.
+    Timemachiner has its own large, unwritten TODO list of its own.

+    Requires Ruby 1.something, OS X, and Time Machine.

 * ## weedagents

 	If you use ssh-agent, you probably have a bunch of dead agents in your